TheOdinProject/curriculum/rails/project_forms_advanced.md

 #### Screen 1: Search

+For the first screen, you'll need a dropdown that lists a possible "From" airport and a possible "To" airport. just assume all flights fly between SFO and NYC.
+You'll need to set up a dropdown menu that contains all eligible flights.

-This is relatively vanilla displaying of forms prepopulated with collections of data.
-Working with dates will cover a bit of new ground.
+This requires relatively vanilla forms that happen to be prepopulated with collections of data.
+Working with dates will cover a bit of new ground for you.

 3. Create an Airport model (just an airport code like "SFO" or "NYC") and use the `db/seeds.rb` file to create several of them.
 4. Create a Flight model (with the start and finish airports, start datetime, and flight duration).